in28minutes/java-cheat-sheet/README.md

 }
 ```

-Since Hero extends Animal, the methods defined in Animal are also available through an instance of Hero class.
+Since Hero extends Actor, the methods defined in Actor are also available through an instance of Hero class.
 ```
 Hero hero = new Hero();
 //act method inherited from Actor